openshift-kni/example-cnf/README.md

 Utils
 ------------------------

-Under [utils](utils) folder, you can find some utilities included in example-cnf to extend the functionalities offered by the tool.
+Under [utils](utils) folder, you can find some utilities included in example-cnf to extend the functionalities offered by the tool:

 - [webserver.go](utils/webserver.go): a Golang-based webserver to implement liveness, readiness and startup probes in the container images offered in [testpmd-container-app](testpmd-container-app) and [trex-container-app](trex-container-app) folders.
 The Makefiles offered in these directories take care of copying the webserver code from the utils directory to each image's directory.
 - [required-annotations.yaml](utils/required-annotations.yaml): annotations to be appended to the CSVs to pass Preflight's RequiredAnnotations tests.
 They are appended automatically thanks to the Makefile tasks from each operator.